featured image

 Smoke in black background

-Most Traeger models come with a super smoke setting.
-In this mode, the auger dispenses enough coal pellets to create smoke without raising the temperature too much.
+Most Traeger models come with a super-smoke setting.
+In this mode, the auger dispenses enough coal pellets to create smoke without raising too much temperature.

 The temperature in this setting won’t go above 150 degrees Fahrenheit.